-The described system of training combined with the performance of Shin Pa Lo-han formed the famous system of self-defense, the Shaolin fist.
+The described training system combined with the performance of Shin Pa Luo-han formed the famous system of self-defense, the Shaolin fist.

 Between the first century B.C. and the sixth century A.D.
 Korean peninsula was divided into three kingdoms: Silla, Goguryeo, and Baekje.
 The smallest of the Silla kingdoms was constantly under threat of attack from its stronger northern and western neighbors.